skorupaw/recruitment-task-1/README.md

 }
 ```

+To run App with GraphQL mode go to (./src/main.tsx) and change `<Root type="graphql">`

+Types for the GraphQL response can be found in (./src/types/graphql/index.ts)

 - [ ] Limit the number of displayed mood cards to 3.
-You can achieve this by calling the API with the query parameter `limit=3`.
+You can achieve this by calling the API with:

+  In case of REST the query parameter `limit=3`.

+  In case of GraphQL the query variable `{"limit": 3}`.

 - [ ] Ensure that the search input is focused when the page when you enter the page.